alexanderbird/git-minion-update/README.md

 * When a GET request is made to some secret url in production, your production checkout is updated.
 (That's where this script comes in.)
 * In your git repo, a post-commit hook is configured to make a call to that secret url

-### Configuration
-1. Configure index.php by
-  1. Changing the branch name to follow (if you want to follow something other than master)
-  2. Set a secret string so only those who know it can run the script.
-Make it long and unguessable without spaces or special characters.
-2. Add a post-commit hook to your main repo that makes a request to http://your-domain.com/git-minion-update?secret=yourSecretString

 ## "minion"...?
 It sounds nicer than git-slave-update. http://programmers.stackexchange.com/questions/108035/master-slave-politically-correct-version

-# Work In Progress
-- [ ] Update submodules
-- [ ] Redirect if the secret isn't provided